chensasha/TanscriptomeAssembly-Annelids/README.md

 ```
 barrnap --kingdom euk --threads 2 --outseq barrnap.fasta < CDHIT.fasta
 ```
 NCBI search revealed contaminants like *Selenidium pygospionis*.
 So decontamination needs to be conducted.
 We're going to use [MCSC](https://github.com/Lafond-LapalmeJ/MCSC_Decontamination).
+This method is based on hierarchical clustering algorithm and uses the [UniRef90](https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref90/) database to identify contaminant clusters.

 Before we can run MCSC, we need to get the uniref100 taxlist.
 ```